"Can't start a union and say we represent you" - Andy Roddick delivers his verdict on Novak Djokovic's claim of fighting 'injustice' through PTPA

 Andy Roddick (left), Novak Djokovic (right), Sources: Getty

-Andy Roddick recently criticized Novak Djokovic for promoting the Professional Tennis Players' Association (PTPA) while speaking at an event in Riyadh, Saudi Arabia.
-According to the former No. 1 and 2003 US Open, the Serb's attempt to curb perceived 'injustice' in tennis through the PTPA, which he co-founded with Vasek Pospisil back in 2019, hasn't led to much.
+Andy Roddick has criticized Novak Djokovic for promoting the Professional Tennis Players' Association (PTPA) during an event in Riyadh, Saudi Arabia.
+According to Roddick, the Serb's attempts to curb perceived 'injustice' in tennis through the PTPA, which he co-founded with Vasek Pospisil in 2019, haven't yielded rewards.

 Ad